 Rat poison.
 The most important invention since the internet.
 The next tulip mania.
 A swarm of cyber hornets serving the goddess of wisdom, feeding on the fire of truth, exponentially growing ever smarter, faster, and stronger behind a wall of encrypted energy.

 Bitcoin has been called every name from the woeful to the wonderful, with the last quote from Microstrategy CEO Michael Saylor standing out for its poetic qualities.
 Indeed, Bitcoin is a difficult subject to fit into a box.
 Yet, at its core, Bitcoin is money.
 Or to be more exact, Bitcoin is the most real money humanity has ever known.

-In the previous article, we traced the exciting evolution of money from barter to banknotes to Bitcoin.
-After our quick lesson, we can now answer the basic question with which we started the journey.
+In the previous article, we traced the evolution of money from barter to banknotes to Bitcoin.
+We can now answer the basic question with which we started the journey.

 What is Money?

 Money is an asset that performs three functions.

 - Store of value: Money is used to preserve wealth.
 Think of it as a way to transmit value across time.

 - Medium of exchange: Money is used to pay for goods and services.
 Think of it as a way to transmit value across space.

 - Unit of account: When we want to express how much something is worth, we do so in reference to a unit of money.